How To Be A Gentleman In Different Situations

 There is never a situation where being a gentleman is prohibited, even in the face of attack, unless you are not a true gentleman and trying to make excuses for it.

-Your workplace is a good place to display your finish of manners to your superiors and colleagues making them have a special regard for you.
+Your workplace is a good place to display your finish of manners to your superiors and colleagues, making them have a special regard for you.

 Related: Redefining the Gentleman’s Gentleman in Modern Society